Sylvia Morales: Career

-Sylvia Morales has directed, written, produced and edited award winning and nationally recognized film and video work for the last 30 years in which she moved from the margins to mainstream media.
+Morales has directed, written, produced and edited award winning and nationally recognized film and video work for the last 30 years in which she moved from the margins to mainstream media.
 Emerging out of the late-1960s and 1970s political milieu, Sylvia Morales along with other early Latino activist filmmakers which include Moctesuma Esparza, Jesus Salvador Treviño, Susan Racho, and Luis Valdez became involved with civil rights activism.
 Some were also among the first Latinos to be able to enter film schools and receive formal training.
 According to Origins of Chicano and Latino Cinema, activists were fighting for a more positive representation of Latinos in mass media.

 Morales first emerged with Chicana (1979), a film that traces the history of the Mexican indigenous woman from pre-Columbian time to the present.
 This film established Morales as one of the first Chicana filmmakers in the nation.
 This film highlighted and celebrated the Mexican-American culture and identity.
 Other films that Morales has done are Love and Long Distance (1985), Hearts on Fire (1987), SIDA Is AIDS (1989), Real Men and Other Miracles (1999) and her latest production A Crushing Love (2009).
 Her most important work according to Osa Hidaldo de la Riva would be in broadcasting television since the media allows Morales to reach a much larger audience.

-Sylvia Morales' works for television include working for Showtime, PBS and Turner Broadcasting.
-When she worked for Showtime, Morales directed episodes from the three seasons of Showtime's series Resurrection Blvd, which allowed her to work with actors Elizabeth Peña, Lou Gossett Jr, Michael De Lorenzo and Esai Morales.
+In television, Morales has worked for Showtime, PBS and Turner Broadcasting.
+When she worked for Showtime, she directed episodes from the three seasons of Showtime's series Resurrection Blvd, which allowed her to work with actors Elizabeth Peña, Louis Gossett Jr., Michael De Lorenzo and Esai Morales.
 She also worked on the Showtime series Women: Stories of Passion.
 She worked on erotic fiction for Showtime's Women: Stories of Passion: La Limpia (The Cleansing, 1996) (in which she worked with María Conchita Alonso) and Angel From the Sky (1997).
 Sylvia Morales also worked for PBS, in which she was the Latino Consortium at KCET in Los Angeles from 1981 to 1985.
 She was in charge of the production, programming and distribution of the programs that aired on PBS.
 During her time at PBS, Morales hosted the Latino Consortium's weekly national series, Presente.
 Along with that, Morales was one of the writing and producing teams for the award-winning series Chicano!
 The Mexican Civil Rights Movement for PBS, in which She produced Struggle in the Fields (1996), a 60-minute documentary that was part of the four-hour series.
 She also wrote and produced the half-hour documentary Tell me again...What is Love?
 (1998) which talks about teen-dating violence.
 Sylvia Morales also worked at Turner Broadcasting in the series A Century of Women, which focused on 20th century U.S. women.
 Her piece was Work and Family (1994), a two -hour documentary in the six-hour series.
 A Century of Women was nominated for ACE and an Emmy.